LafeLabs/picrust/README.md

 ### [Github repository at github.com/lafelabs/picrust](https://github.com/LafeLabs/picrust)

 This is local media.
-We can install web servers on *everything*: mac and pc laptops and desktops, Raspberry Pi, and Android and Ios Devices.
-Any devices can be a server, and we drop files on it to share with others on the same wireless network.
+We can install web servers on *everything*: mac and Windows laptops and desktops, Raspberry Pi, and Android and iOS Devices.
+Any device can be a server, and we drop files on it to share with others on the same wireless network.
 When every device is a server as well as a client, people who share wireless networks can media without the Cloud.

 Digital media content creators are supported by brick and mortar venues.
 When a wireless network is the source of a constant stream of interesting and original media content, that brings people into that space.
 Creators can both get sponsorships from venues and direct material support.